AndreasMaerki/WorkPulse/README.md

 ## Project Status

+**Note: This project is a work in progress and serves (among other things) as an experiment to assess the usefulness of AI coding agents in software development.**

-This project is currently a work in progress.
-While the macOS version is functional, we are actively developing new features and improvements.
+While the macOS version is functional, I am actively developing new features and improvements.
 A mobile client for iOS is planned for future development, which will allow users to track their time on the go and sync with their desktop data.

 ## Features